MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-school-deployment/reset-wipe.md

 - The device has been replaced with a new device or has its motherboard replaced

 > [!IMPORTANT]
-> The following action should only be performed for devices that are no longer going to be used in your tenant.
+> The following actions should only be performed for devices that are no longer going to be used in your tenant.

  To completely remove a device, you need to perform the following actions: